usuaero/MachUpX/docs/source/user_interface.md

 # User Interface
-MachUpX can be used in one of two ways, either through the command line or though the Python API.
+MachUpX is a Python module and so can be used in one of two ways, either through the command line or the Python interpreter.
 Examples of the interface can be found in the examples/ directory of the source code.

 ## Command Line
-MachUpX is run from the command line using the "-m" option to the Python interpreter.
-For example:
+MachUpX is run from the command line using the "-m" option.
+For example

 ```python
 python -m machupX example_input.json
 ```

 will run the analyses listed under "run" example_input.json.
 The various results are saved as files to be accessed by the user.
+For creating the input file, see "Input Files".

-## Python API
+## Python Interpreter
-MachUpX can also be imported as a module through the Python interpreter and its functionality can then be accessed through the Scene class.
-For example:
+MachUpX can also be imported through the Python interpreter and its functionality can then be accessed through the Scene class.
+For example

 ```python
 input_file = "traditional_input.json"